PKSpeleo/display-halo-test/README.md

 - Use the **fun interaction mode**:
     - Catch a pixel with the square, fling it across the screen and follow the halo.
     - On mobile, use **two fingers** to bounce pixels between two squares and watch how local dimming reacts.

 ---

+## Disclaimer

+Yes, this is one big single-file **code monster** with a lot of “not-the-best-architected” JavaScript inside.
+It was written **very quickly, on the fly**, just to solve a concrete task:

+> “Show bright pixels on an absolutely black background and let me watch how the backlight / halos behave.”

+It does exactly that, it already served its purpose well, and it is **very unlikely to receive serious refactoring or future updates**.
+Treat it as a useful hack / lab tool rather than a reference implementation of clean code. 😉

+---